sigsum/log-go/doc/setup.md

 8. `sth-file`: name of the file where the latest signed tree head is stored, by default, `/var/lib/sigsum-log/sth`.

-Before starting the primary, we need to tell it to start out by signing and publishing a tree head corresponding to the empty tree.
-To do this, run the command `sigsum-mktree`; this reads the `sth-file` entry in the config file and creates a special startup file next to the sth file, default `/var/lib/sigsum-log/sth.startup`.
-The startup file is automatically deleted after use, and it is an error if both the `sth` and the `sth.startup` files exist.
+Before starting the primary the first time, we need to tell it to start out by signing and publishing a tree head corresponding to the empty tree.
+To do this, run the command `sigsum-mktree`; this reads the `sth-file=` entry in the config file and creates a special startup file next to that file.
+E.g., with the default location `/var/lib/sigsum-log/sth`, the startup file is `/var/lib/sigsum-log/sth.startup`.
+The startup file is automatically deleted after use, and it is an error if both files exist.

 The primary server executable is `sigsum-log-primary`.